Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Experiments

 \paragraph{Component ablation.} \Cref{tab:ablation} isolates the marginal contribution of each CJE component.
-AutoCal-R (reward calibration) reduces RMSE by 72\% and is necessary to avoid catastrophic undercoverage: without it, 0\% of CIs contain the true value; with it, coverage improves to 86\%.
-SIMCal-W (weight stabilization) reduces IPS RMSE by 84\% while maintaining coverage, validating the $S$-monotone projection approach.
-For ranking accuracy, we recommend \texttt{direct+cov} (Direct + AutoCal-R with response-length covariate); for CI-critical applications, stacked-DR provides near-nominal coverage.
+Reward calibration reduces RMSE by 72\% and is necessary to avoid catastrophic undercoverage: without it, 0\% of CIs contain the true value; with bootstrap inference, coverage improves to ${\sim}$95\%.
+Weight stabilization reduces IPS RMSE by 84\% while maintaining coverage, validating the $S$-monotone projection approach. \Cref{tab:uq-comparison} compares UQ methods for Direct mode: naive cluster-robust SEs achieve only 15--52\% coverage; calibration-aware jackknife improves to 70--89\%; bootstrap with $\hat\theta_{\mathrm{aug}}$ (AIPW-style residual augmentation) achieves ${\sim}$95\% by correcting both variance and bias from calibration uncertainty.

-\paragraph{Weight diagnostics.} \Cref{tab:weight-diagnostics} quantifies SIMCal-W's effect and CLE diagnostics.
-The mean-one isotonic projection reduces dispersion, yielding ESS uplifts from $<1\%$ to $>80\%$, CV shrinkage from $>100$ to $<2$, and tail relief (Hill $\alpha > 2$).
+\paragraph{Weight diagnostics.} \Cref{tab:weight-diagnostics} quantifies the effect of weight stabilization and CLE diagnostics.
+The mean-one isotonic projection reduces dispersion, yielding large ESS uplifts (e.g., from 0.6\% to 95\% for Parallel Universe), and tail relief (Hill $\alpha > 2$).
 Yet ranking performance does not improve.
-The rightmost columns explain why: TTC ($\hat\beta$) measures logger coverage in target-typical regions, and the CLE factor quantifies the resulting SE floor inflation.
-For non-clone policies, TTC ranges from 19--49\% with CLE factors of 24--61$\times$, validating the CLE explanation: high ESS is necessary but not sufficient.
+Note that even the clone policy---identical to logger---has raw ESS of only 26\%, far below the theoretical 100\%, reflecting teacher-forcing brittleness (see Limitations, \cref{sec:limitations}).
+For non-clone policies, TTC ranges from 19--49\% with CLE factors of 24--61$\times$, indicating the logger rarely visits target-typical regions.
+Together, TF unreliability and CLE explain why high stabilized ESS does not translate to accurate ranking: propensity estimates are corrupted, and even perfect propensities would face a hard precision floor.